FROM EGO

 Helen Hamblin

 Her decade-long project, From Ego to Essence, creates a visual archive of this era, layering headlines, collage and transparent paint to reveal both cultural fracture and inner awakening.
-Through her daily practice of the workbook lessons in A Course In Miracles, and the meditative act of creating, she is a lifelong seeker who finally found stillness through this work.
+Rooted in her daily practice of A Course In Miracles workbook/text, and the meditative act of creating, Helen is a lifelong seeker who finally found stillness through this work.

-Based in Florida, Helen invites viewers to look closely at her art, and at themselves, to imagine what becomes possivle beyond division, and beyond the inner and outer noise we’ve come to accept as normal.
+Based in Florida, she invites viewers to look closely at her art, and at themselves, to imagine what becomes possible beyond division, and beyond the inner and outer noise we’ve come to accept as normal.

 Let’s Connect: